107 Camilla: Outer satellite

 On 1 March 2001, a minor-planet moon of Camilla was found by A. Storrs, F. Vilas, R. Landis, E. Wells, C. Woods, B. Zellner, and M. Gaffey using the Hubble Space Telescope.
-It has the provisional designation but has not yet received an official name.
+It has the provisional designation and has not received an official name.

 Later observations in September 2005 with the Very Large Telescope (VLT) allowed the determination of an orbit.
 In addition to the data in the infobox at right, the inclination was found to be 3 ± 1° with respect to an axis pointing towards (β, λ) = (+55°, 75°).
 Given the ~10° uncertainty in the actual rotational axis of Camilla, one can say that the orbit's inclination is less than 10°.

 The satellite is estimated to measure about 11 km in diameter.
 Assuming a similar density to the primary, this would give it an approximate mass of ~1.5×10^15 kg.
 It has a similar colour to the primary.